vlkumar-859/JARVIS_FRONTEND/README.md

 3.V.Lohit Kumar, 19pa1a05i3@vishnu.edu.in

 ## Working of Frontend
-BELOW THERE ARE LINKS TO CHECK MY WORK..
+BELOW U HAVE LINKS TO CHECK MY WORK..

 (https://padmajyothi-ugithubio.padmajyothi.repl.co/)